Advocacy Maven OU

 Umesh Patel, Head of Global Customer Reference Program, Fujitsu

 Good content for anyone in a customer advocacy function.

 Heather Pritchett, Director, Customer Advocacy & Engagement, OutSystems

-Each year the Summit on Customer Engagement honors a select few for their extraordinary contributions to the profession, best presentations, and new this year, an award for excellence to the best customer advocacy program.
+Each year the Summit on Customer Engagement honors a select few for their extraordinary contributions to the profession, for outstanding presentations, and new this year, an award for “most visionary” in the field of customer engagement.

 This year’s winners include: